sxlijin/sxlijin.github.io/pages/library.md

 ---
-title: bookshelf
+title: library
 ...

-# Bookshelf
+# Library

-An incomplete list of things I've read.
-Most are formative, some are included for completeness, and occasionally there's something I haven't yet read.
+An incomplete list of media I've consumed.
+Most are formative, some are included for completeness, and occasionally there's something that's still on my todo list.

 ## Technical